tensorflow/serving/tensorflow_serving/g3doc/api_rest.md

 DT_INT8, DT_UINT8, DT_INT16, DT_INT32, DT_UINT32, DT_INT64, DT_UINT64                            | number                         | *1, -10, 0*                        | JSON value will be a decimal number.
 DT_FLOAT, DT_DOUBLE                                                                              | number                         | *1.1, -10.0, 0, `NaN`, `Infinity`* | JSON value will be a number or one of the special token values - `NaN`, `Infinity`, and `-Infinity`.
 See [JSON conformance](#json-conformance) for more info.
 Exponent notation is also accepted.

+## Floating Point Precision

+JSON has a single number data type.
+Thus it is possible to provide a value for an input that results in a loss of precision.
+For instance, if the input `x` is a `float` data type, and the input `{"x": 1435774380}` is sent to the model running on hardware based on the IEEE 754 floating point standard (e.g. Intel or AMD), then the value will be silently converted by the underyling hardware to `1435774336` since `1435774380` cannot be exactly represented in a 32-bit floating point number.
+Typically, the inputs to serving should be the same distribution as training, so this generally won't be problematic because the same conversions happened at training time.
+However, in case full precision is needed, be sure to use an underlying data type in your model that can handle the desired precision and/or consider client-side checking.

 ## Encoding binary values

 JSON uses UTF-8 encoding.
 If you have input feature or tensor values that need